Akaronte/Azure-AD-Back-Client/README.md

 create a .env with a config parameters in backend

-You nett a TENANT, CLIENT_APP_ID, and create a CLIENT_SECRET
+You need a TENANT, CLIENT_APP_ID, and create a CLIENT_SECRET

 Start the backend server